Building a Sense of Mission in Your Children

 8. Teach your children how to process failures.
 Don’t be too quick to rescue them either.
 Failure is often one of the best tutors in each of our lives.

 9. Don’t let their dreams scare you!
 Our oldest son is our child who spent a year in Estonia.
-When he came home from college during his junior year to tell us he wanted to go live in Estonia for a year and introduce students to Jesus Christ, we had to get a map out to see where it was on the planet!
+When he came home from college during his junior year to tell us he wanted to go introduce Estonian students to Jesus Christ, we had to get a map out to see where it was on the planet!
 Many conversations and months later, we found ourselves at the airport as he and five other friends boarded a flight across the globe without a return ticket.
+It was a life-changing experience for everyone, including his parents and siblings left behind who watched and prayed and were challenged by his experience.

 10. Pray with and for your child that he will fulfill God’s mission for his life.

-11. Read Matthew 28:19-20.
+11. Read Matthew 28:19-20—the “Great Commission” of Christ—and discuss what it means for our lives.
 Note the context of this passage.
-Jesus gave His great commission as He spoke His last words to His disciples: “All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
+Jesus gave this commission as He spoke His last words to His disciples: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold I am with you always, to the end of the age.”

-1. Discuss this Ethiopian proverb: “The feet take a person where one’s heart is.”
+1. Discuss this Ethiopian proverb:“The feet take a person where one’s heart is.”

 3. If your children are too young to read Katie Davis Majors’ books, use your evening date with your husband to read one of her books together.
 Take turns reading aloud perhaps.